rust-lang/rust/src/doc/rustc-dev-guide/src/building/suggested.md

 [worktrees]: https://git-scm.com/docs/git-worktree

-Given you are inside the root directory for your rust repository, you can create a "linked working tree" in a new "rust2" directory by running the following command:
+Given you are inside the root directory for your Rust repository, you can create a "linked working tree" in a new "rust2" directory by running the following command: